-Have you ever had one of those conversations with someone where, within minutes into it, you can just wanna’ hold up a bright red stop sign and say “whoa, there’s a BIG misunderstanding happening here!”
+Have you ever had one of those conversations with someone where, within minutes into it, you just wanna’ hold up a bright red stop sign and say “whoa, there’s a BIG misunderstanding happening here!”

 That’s exactly what happened to me a few months ago.
 It was late at night.
-I was sitting on my couch, laptop on my lap desk (par usual).
+I was sitting on my couch, laptop on my lap desk (per usual).
 Babies quietly sleeping, cup of tea on my table, earphones plugged in so I wouldn’t miss anything.

-Anyway, this mama was telling us how she takes care of herself and, in particular, how stressful it can be.
+This mama was telling us how she takes care of herself and, in particular, how stressful it can be.